MARTIMM/raku-mongodb-driver/README.md

 * Test map reduce aggregation more thoroughly.
 * map_reduce, look into scope. argument is not used.
 * explain changed after mongodb 3.0
+* Testing $mod in queries seems to have problems in version 3.0.5

 ## CHANGELOG